VERSO-UVM/ORCA/Our_Methods.md

   - Through experience, this is often because research artifacts aren't designed with accessibility in mind so much as publication and licensing
   - This is a problem because it wastes taxpayer dollars, leaves new solutions unimplemented, and many issues unaddressed altogether
   - Consequently, there's a need for research greater research "translation"
-- VERSO addresses this by making research accessible
+- VERSO addresses this by making research with high impact potential more accessible from the start

 ## How We Train Students In and Through Openness